Keeping everyone safe

 Safeguarding is very important to everyone connected with the Open Table Network.

-This page deals with how we implement our Safeguarding Policy to keep our children, our young people and our vulnerable adults safe and secure.
+This page deals with how we implement our Safeguarding Policy to keep our children, young people, and adults safe and secure.

-The Open Table Network was created by, and for, LGBTQIA+ people, who have too often found churches ‘unsafe’, unwelcoming places to be.
+The Open Table Network was created by, and for, LGBTQIA+ people, who have too often found churches to be unwelcoming, unsafe places to be.

 Not all churches intend to be hostile or hurtful; some have just never imagined themselves in other people’s shoes.
 But until churches give an equal welcome to us all, the Open Table Network will continue to help create worshipping communities where LGBTQIA+ people need not fear being themselves.